 Other things to consider would be if your marriage ended in divorce, you would be financially responsible for half of the expense of raising the child.

 After a divorce, you would still be tied to your spouse for life, as you would both have a child together.
 Until the child turns 18 years of age, there will still be periods when the child resides with you.

 No one wants to think about the possibility of divorce when things feel so right.
 Statistically, however, about half of all marriages end in divorce.
-If you are not willing to make a lifelong commitment with a child, then you should not adopt the child.
+If you are not willing to make a lifelong commitment to a child, then you should not adopt the child.

 Providing you do decide to proceed with the adoption of your stepchild, keep in mind that there are things you will want and need to do afterward to tie up any loose ends.

 Do I Need a Lawyer to Adopt My Stepchild?